ONE-MEDIA-SA/placeholder/README.md

-# Placeholder for websites on maintenance mode
+# Placeholder for Educa Mocambique